ksauln/LocalChatRAG/README.md

 ### Document Ingestion and Processing (`ChatUpload.py`)

-**Purpose:**
+**Purpose**

-- To scan a specified root folder and all its subdirectories for DOCX, PDF, and TXT files, load them using dedicated loaders, and store file metadata (e.g., filename).
+Scans a specified folder and subdirectories for DOCX, PDF, and TXT files, loads them using format-specific loaders, and extracts metadata (like filenames).

-**Key Functions:**
+**Key Functions**

-- `load_documents(root_folder_path)`: Recursively searches the folder for files with extensions .docx, .pdf, and .txt and loads them.
+- `load_documents(root_folder_path)`: Recursively searches for supported files and loads them.
-- `chunk_text(documents, chunk_size=300, chunk_overlap=125)`: Splits loaded documents into smaller chunks to optimize for memory usage and efficient retrieval.
+- `chunk_text(documents, chunk_size=300, chunk_overlap=125)`: Breaks text into manageable chunks for vector DB storage.
-- `create_or_update_vector_db(chunks, model_selected_embedding, db_path)`: Creates or updates a vector database with the document chunks using embeddings.
+- `create_or_update_vector_db(chunks, model_selected_embedding, db_path)`: Stores chunks using embedding model into a vector DB.

+---

-### LLM Querying with Chain-of-Thought (`ChatLLM.py`)
+### LLM Querying (`ChatLLM.py`)

-**Purpose:**
-- To generate answers to user queries using an LLM with a multi-step chain-of-thought approach:
-  1. **Generate Reasoning Steps:** Create a step-by-step plan for answering the question.
-  2. **Execute and Verify:** Use the plan along with relevant context from the vector database to generate and refine the answer.

-**Key Function:**
-- `query_llm_cot(question, db, model_selected_llm)`: Retrieves context from the vector DB, constructs prompts for reasoning, and returns the final answer along with document sources.
+**Purpose**

+Generates answers using the selected LLM via:

+- `query_llm_cot`: Chain-of-thought style multi-step reasoning.
+- `query_llm_norm`: Standard direct question answering.

+**Metadata Included**

+- Elapsed time
+- Tokens per second
+- Unique file source references (displayed by original filename only)

+---

 ### Chat Interface and Persistent History (`ChatUI.py`)

-**Purpose:**
-- Provides a user-friendly web interface where users can:
-  - Specify a folder path for document ingestion.
+**Purpose**

+Streamlit frontend that allows:

+- Folder input or file upload
+- Document processing and DB creation
-  - Process the documents and build the vector database.
+- Dynamic selection of LLM and embedding model from the sidebar
-  - Set up a user-specific chat history using SQLChatMessageHistory (with new parameters like `connection_string` and `session_id`).
-  - Ask questions and view answers, complete with conversation history.
+- Toggle between CoT or direct query mode
+- Persistent conversation history (via `SQLChatMessageHistory`)
-  - Clear the chat history to start a new conversation.
+- Ability to clear history and start new chats

-**Key Features:**
-- **Document Processing:** Input a folder path and process all DOCX, PDF, and TXT files.
-- **Persistent Chat History:** Save user conversations in a SQL database.
-- **New Chat Option:** Clear existing history to start a fresh conversation.
-- **LLM Querying:** Submit a query, retrieve context, and display the LLM-generated answer with source details.
+- View and delete existing vector DBs in the interface

 ## How to Run the App